Losing friends is a sad reality. Sometimes when you break up with one friend you run the risk of losing several others.

 It didn’t take Emily long to figure out, that I no longer wanted to be friends.
 I resisted any requests Emily made to talk it over as I knew any conversation would only end in her calling me out and me feeling like crap.

 Then something happened that I never expected my friends did choose, and they chose her.
+Losing friends I loved so much went from a non-existent thought to a reality.
 I was no longer part of the group; the group that I was a founding member of no longer existed.
 The aftershocks of the breakup had eroded the entire foundation upon which our friendship had been built..

 The friends who I thought would always be by my side dumped me.
 They didn’t understand why I had felt I had no choice but to stop being friends with Emily and thought that the problem must have been me.
 They thought I was the toxic one, and no matter how I tried to explain how awful Emily was no one was would believe me.